YamamotoLabUCSF/Genotypes/README.md

 You are now ready to install **additional Python modules** that Genotypes.py requires for operation.
 These Python modules can be installed using one of the following two options:

-* Option A) Utilizing the pip3 command to automatically download the required libraries from the Python Package Index repository ([PyPI](https://pypi.org/)) (https://pypi.org/) and install them into your primary Python 3 directory from the requirements file 'Genotypes_requirements.txt'.
+* Option A) Use the pip3 command to automatically download the required libraries from the Python Package Index repository ([PyPI](https://pypi.org/)) (https://pypi.org/) and install them into your primary Python 3 directory from the requirements file 'Genotypes_requirements.txt'.
 This method is the most simple to execute and will be outlined first.

-* Option B) Installing a Python **virtual environment** (self-contained 'directory' with all the Python modules needed to run Genotypes.py).
+* Option B) Install a Python **virtual environment** (self-contained 'directory' with all the Python modules needed to run Genotypes.py).
 This method retains your original Python 3 install unchanged, protecting it from any possible library version conflicts that may arise from installing or updating the Genotypes.py required libraries.

 ##### <span style="color:mediumorchid">Libraries in default Python</span>